What is the difference between containerization and virtualization? What works best for your company? This article provides more information about it.

 If you’re using enterprise-level containerization, you need to set up a persistent storage environment that supports containers.

 VM load balancing involves moving running virtual machines to other nodes for a failover cluster.
 On the other hand, containers can automatically start or stop on cluster nodes based on load changes.

 In this case, only the availability changes, but the containers themselves do not move.

 Containers use an isolated view of the virtual network adapter for lightweight virtualization as they share the host’s firewall.
 Virtual machines use complete virtualization with VNAs.

-Both containers and virtual machines have their merits.
+Both containers and virtual machines (VMs) have their merits.
 You should choose containerization to maximize the number of applications on minimal servers.
 It’s also the right choice to deploy cloud-native applications, package microservices, and move scalable apps across IT environments with the same OS.

 Alternatively, virtual machines can run more operations and are best suited for monolithic workloads requiring full OS functionality.
 Choose VMs if your application doesn’t require portability, and you want to host legacy apps, isolate risky development environments, and provision IT resources like servers, storage, and networking.

 You can also use containers and VMs together to optimize capacity and server utilization.
 Integrating containers in VMs allows DevOps teams to increase the efficiency of the physical server and reduce failures.

 Virtualization and Containerization both can have a separate space in your IT strategy depending upon what your end goals are.
 We at Middleware can help you find the right fit.
 Book a discovery call with one of our experts.